pololu/a-star/README.md

 ## Version history

 - 5.1.0 (2022-08-31): Made the Wire and SPI libraries usable on the A-Star 328PB again.
-Added the menus that let you choose which bus each libary will use.
+Added menus that let you choose which bus each library will use.
 - 5.0.0 (2022-05-19): Removed workarounds and hacks that were required in older versions of the Arduino IDE that did not have official support for the ATmega328PB.
 This version was tested in Arduino 1.8.19.